morganp/Code-Dojo/ORM/lesson-01/README.md

 ActiveRecord Migrations
 -----------------------

-There is a little complexity in setting up active record migrations outside of Rails (A web framework), so I have provided a rake file which will run the active record Migration.
+There is a little complexity in setting up active record migrations outside of Rails (A web framework), so I have provided a rake file which will run the active record migration.

 The Rake script expects migrations to be in a seperate folder called ./migrate (the standard location is ./db/migrate) and the first should begin with 001_